gloaysa/studentPortfolio/schematizer/README.md

 ## How to use it

+ The function is very verbose, the main messages are in UPPERCASE.

  The user can create as many Objects as they like and then call them as the first argument of the schematizer function.
 To use the one provide as an example, just type `schematizer(example, andYourObject)`